LaurenceHo/quasar-photo-albums/README.md

 }
 ```

-### S3 static website
-If you want to place this Vue app in the S3 bucket along with your photos, you need to make your S3 bucket as a web server
-to serve your js, css, font... etc files[2].
-If you want to configure your S3 bucket as a static website using a custom domain,
-you can check out this [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html).

-### Deploy to Firebase (recommended)
-Because I don't want to deal with SSL on my project (I am too lazy to configure AWS CDN...etc `¯\_(ツ)_/¯` ), I deploy my project to Google Firebase
-and Google will do all SSL configuration for me.
-* Visit `https://console.firebase.google.com` to create a new project
-* Check [here](https://firebase.google.com/docs/hosting/quickstart) for further detail about how to deploy your app to Firebase
-* You can run this command to deploy your project locally: `npm run firebase-deploy`
-* Place your Google Firebase information in the `.env` too

 ### S3 CORS policy
 Don't forget to put CORS into S3 bucket configuration[3] to prevent other people link your photos from their websites directly.
 No matter where you deploy your app (AWS or Google Firebase), you should add those URLs for hosting your website into CORS configuration.